Collaborative Project for Technological Convergence Related to Enabling Technologies

 Show that you want to engage in groundbreaking research

-We want projects that are ambitious, advance the research front and are capable of radical technological development, and will make efforts to increase the possibility of identifying groundbreaking projects.
+We want projects that are ambitious, advance the research front and are capable of radical technological development.
+We therefore make efforts through our administrative procedure to increase opportunities to identify groundbreaking projects.

 Own funds for networks and learning arenas